thejohnkelly/week_16_homework/Homework_Week 16_SubmissionFile.md

 #### Step 1: Google Dorking

-- Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is:
+- Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is: Karl Fitzgerald

-- How can this information be helpful to an attacker:
+- How can this information be helpful to an attacker: It can help someone ith targeted attacks such as Whaling, or even in narrowing down usernames wien attempting to gain access to systems.

 #### Step 2: DNS and Domain Discovery

 Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:

-  1. Where is the company located:
+  1. Where is the company located: 9725 Datapoint Drive, Suite 100, San Antonio, TX, 78229

-  2. What is the NetRange IP address:
+  2. What is the NetRange IP address: 65.61.137.64 - 65.61.137.127

-  3. What is the company they use to store their infrastructure:
+  3. What is the company they use to store their infrastructure: Rackspace Backbone Engineering

-  4. What is the IP address of the DNS server:
+  4. What is the IP address of the DNS server: 65.61.137.117

 #### Step 3: Shodan

 - What open ports and running services did Shodan find:

 #### Step 4: Recon-ng